Riley Neither - Conlangs

 Etliruset people generally just have one name, and thanks to details about their culture and matters of reincarnation, their names are almost always gender-neutral.

-Some Etliruset character names: Yeshet, Roketz, Uretlec, Sherutzar
+Some Etliruset character names: Yexet, Roketz, Uretlec, Xerutzar

 Veiksa names are more gendered, and this is mostly in the vowels.
 Names with "ai" and "au" are usually masculine, and names with "i" and "ei" are usually feminine, though there are exceptions.
 The full name will include a patronymic as well as the given name.